 Yes, you can trade with leverage on Plus500 because using leveraging trading can increase your chances of making profits.
 However, the opposite is also true, and traders may suffer serious financial losses.

 The leverage options can be as high as 1:30.
 This particular option is accessible by traders who have an account on Plus500.

 However, keep in mind that leverage trading can be one of the riskiest investments to make.
 As much as you want to make higher profits, consider spending some time learning all there is to leverage trading.
 That way, you will have more information that will help you leverage your trades more successfully.

 On Plus500, you will enjoy competitive spreads.

 Plus500 typically charges the spreads on over 2,000 financial asset classes on the trading platform.
-Also, the broker can make a profit when you lose trades as it provides you with the funds you used for the trades in the first place.

 Note that the spreads charged by Plus500 are not standalone payments.
 Instead, the broker incorporates the price differences into the quoted rates of a CFD asset.
 This way, you will pay all at once instead of being charged later for it.